Skip to main content

 Note

 Although AWS security group rules and Azure network security rules are visible on the Details page for AWS security groups and Azure network security groups, Azure network security group rules created before July, 2021 will not appear in the Details page.
-This is because Illumio Cloud does not ingest rules created without resource IDs.
+This is because Illumio Segmentation for the Cloud does not ingest rules created without resource IDs.
 If any of your rules do not appear due to this issue, recreating the rule will allow it to display.

 Route Table Resource Details